Volunteer at Hunting Island

 Friends of Hunting Island State Park was founded in 1993 to help preserve and enhance the unique bio-diversity of South Carolina’s Hunting Island State Park.
 Friends of Hunting Island offers its members an effective and fun way to assist Hunting Island State Park in conserving the natural wonders and promoting the educational opportunities that exist on the island.
 Since its founding, membership has swollen from a handful of individuals to hundreds of active families.

 Membership in Friends of Hunting Island makes you a champion of the park and an environmental steward.
 We work in partnership with the paid staff to maintain and improve the 5,000-acre barrier island.
-We often have programs that require volunteer support; watch our newsletter for opportunities and check in on our Social Media pages for ad-hoc projects that pop up.
+We often have programs and projects that require volunteer support; watch our newsletter for opportunities and check in on our Social Media pages for ad-hoc projects that pop up.